weshaan/WWCodeGreenville/Gettingstarted.md

 ![Point to a Pull request button](/assets/readme/compare-and-pull-request.png)

-8.**Respond to feedback**. we may review your changes and suggest improvements. so try to Respond to our feedback and make any necessary changes.
+8.**Respond to feedback**.
+We may review your changes and suggest improvements, so try to respond to our feedback and make any necessary changes.

 9.**Merge your pull request**.
 Once we're happy with your changes, we will merge your pull request into the main branch of the repository.